Key takeaways:

 Planning

-SAT planning includes preparing the test environment, defining test objectives, and selecting test methods.
-It is also essential to agree on acceptance criteria and prepare the documentation.
+Planning a SAT includes preparing the test environment, defining the test objectives, and selecting the test methods.
+It is also essential to establish the acceptance criteria and prepare the documentation.

 Preparation

 Preparation includes installing and configuring the system or machine to be tested.
-Preliminary functional and performance tests should also be carried out.
+Initial functional and performance tests should also be carried out.

 Execution

-SAT typically includes several tests, such as performance, functionality, operability, and safety tests.
+SAT typically includes several types of testing, such as performance, functionality, operability, and safety tests.
 All results are documented and assessed for compliance with the requirements.

 Documentation

-SAT results are documented and evaluated to determine whether all requirements have been met.
-If issues are identified, corrective actions are taken and the test is repeated until compliance is achieved.
+The results of SAT are documented and evaluated to determine whether all requirements have been met.
+If any issues are identified, corrective actions are taken and the test is repeated until compliance is achieved.

 Acceptance

 If the requirements are met, the system or machine is accepted by the customer.
-Otherwise, corrections are made and the test is performed again.
+Otherwise, corrections are made and the test is carried out again.

-• Quality verification: The test confirms that requirements and specifications are met.
+- Quality verification: The test confirms that requirements and specifications have been met.

-• Early fault detection: SAT enables issues to be identified and corrected early, helping to avoid costly repairs.
+- Early fault detection: SAT makes it possible to identify and correct issues at an early stage, helping to avoid costly repairs.

-• Customer satisfaction: The test increases customer satisfaction by ensuring the equipment meets their requirements.
+- Customer satisfaction: The test increases customer satisfaction by ensuring that the equipment meets their requirements.

 Importance in industrial automation

-SAT is an indispensable part of industrial automation because it confirms that all systems operate correctly under real operating conditions.
-These tests are particularly important for industrial robots and production lines, where even minor irregularities can lead to serious production issues.
+SAT is an essential part of industrial automation because it confirms that all systems operate correctly under real operating conditions.
+These tests are particularly important for industrial robots and production lines, where even minor irregularities can lead to serious production problems.

 Standards and regulations

-SAT supports compliance with many standards and regulations, such as the Machinery Directive 2006/42/EC and the Machinery Regulation 2023/1230.
-As part of the testing, compliance with harmonised standards is also checked, as well as whether the manufacturer has carried out a risk assessment in accordance with EN ISO 12100:2012 (note: formally, the manufacturer does not have to present it, but is required to prepare it!).
-Another important element is verification of the CE marking, which confirms that the machinery complies with EU requirements.
+SAT helps meet many standards and regulations, such as the Machinery Directive 2006/42/EC and the Machinery Regulation 2023/1230.
+As part of the tests, compliance with harmonized standards is also checked, along with whether the manufacturer has carried out a risk assessment in accordance with EN ISO 12100 (note: formally, the manufacturer does not have to present it, but is required to prepare it).
+An important element is also verification of the CE marking, which confirms that machinery complies with EU requirements.

-Conducting SAT often requires cooperation with a design office that oversees the implementation.
-In some cases, engineering outsourcing is also necessary to ensure the right expertise is available to carry out comprehensive acceptance testing.
+Carrying out SAT often requires cooperation with a design office that oversees implementation.
+In some cases, engineering outsourcing is also necessary to ensure the right expertise for comprehensive acceptance testing.

-• Production process automation: SAT plays a crucial role in validating automated production lines and robotic workstations.
+- Production process automation: SAT plays a key role in verifying automated production lines and robotic workstations.

-• CE certification of machinery: The test is the final stage of certification, where the completeness and compliance of all documentation and markings are verified.
+- CE certification of machinery: The test is the final stage of certification, where the completeness and compliance of all documents and markings are checked in the broader context of CE conformity assessment and certification.

-• PLC programming and SCADA: SAT includes operator training on control systems and verification of safety functions.
+- PLC programming and SCADA: SAT includes operator training for control systems and verification of safety functions.

-• Machine safety and guarding: As part of the tests, the correct installation of machine guards is verified and interlocking systems are tested.
+- Machine safety and guards: As part of the tests, the correct installation of machine guards is verified and interlocking systems are tested.

-• Strength calculations (FEA): Technical documentation and checking the completeness of strength calculations are a key part of SAT.
+- Structural strength calculations (FEA): Technical documentation and verification of the completeness of structural strength calculations are a key part of SAT.

-SAT is one of the milestones in project management and often determines the acceptance of a production line or machine.
-Performing it correctly is critical to project success and achieving all assumed KPIs (key performance indicators).
+SAT is one of the milestones in project management and often determines acceptance of a production line or machine.
+Proper execution is critical to project success and to achieving all defined KPIs (key performance indicators).
 The test ensures that production lines and industrial robots meet all customer requirements and are ready for operation.

-The role of SAT in certification and compliance processes
+The importance of SAT in certification and compliance processes

 Importance in the context of safety and risk

-As part of SAT, a workstation risk assessment related to the Work Equipment Directive is also carried out to ensure that all potential hazards have been properly managed.
-It is also verified that the machines have appropriate guards and service platforms providing safe access to all service areas.
+As part of SAT, a workstation risk assessment related to the Use of Work Equipment Directive is also carried out to ensure that all potential hazards have been properly managed.
+It is also verified whether the machines have appropriate guards and service platforms that provide safe access to all serviceable parts.

-SAT plays a key role in production process automation, enabling verification of system effectiveness and performance.
+SAT plays a key role in production process automation, making it possible to verify system efficiency and performance.
 As part of the tests, OEE (Overall Equipment Effectiveness) indicators are also checked, and SMED (Single-Minute Exchange of Dies) tests are carried out to optimize machine changeover time.

 Importance in the context of design and technical documentation

-Carrying out a SAT requires close cooperation with the design office, which oversees the implementation and verifies that all aspects of machine design have been properly delivered.
-Reviewing the technical documentation is a key part of the test, ensuring that all components meet the technical requirements.
+Carrying out SAT requires close cooperation with the design office, which oversees implementation and verifies that all aspects of machine design have been completed correctly.
+Reviewing the technical documentation is a key part of the test, ensuring that all components comply with the technical requirements.

 Support from an industrial automation integrator

-SAT often requires the involvement of an industrial automation integrator, who is responsible for installing and configuring automation systems.
-As part of the test, training is also provided on operating SCADA and PLC systems, ensuring that the customer’s staff are fully prepared to manage the new systems.
+SAT often requires the involvement of an industrial automation integrator, who is responsible for installing and configuring the automation systems.
+The test also includes training in the operation of SCADA and PLC systems, ensuring that the customer’s personnel are fully prepared to manage the new systems.

-The importance of SAT in the context of compliance with standards and regulations
+The importance of SAT for compliance with standards and regulations

-Conducting a SAT is critical for meeting the requirements of standards and regulations, such as the Low Voltage Directive and Electromagnetic Compatibility.
-As part of the test, it is verified that all components and systems comply with the relevant harmonised standards, which is necessary to obtain the CE marking.
+Carrying out SAT is crucial for meeting the requirements of standards and regulations, such as the Low Voltage Directive and Electromagnetic Compatibility.
+As part of the test, it is verified that all components and systems comply with the relevant harmonized standards, which is essential for obtaining the CE mark.

-Site Acceptance Test is a key stage in the commissioning process for industrial machines and systems, ensuring that the equipment operates in line with the customer’s requirements under real operating conditions.
+Site Acceptance Test is a key stage in the commissioning of machines and industrial systems, ensuring that the equipment operates in line with customer requirements under real operating conditions.
 With proper planning, preparation, execution, and documentation, the test helps identify and correct issues, thereby increasing customer satisfaction and the quality of the final product.
-Performing tests with due diligence and in accordance with guidelines is essential to ensure high quality and machine safety as well as system safety in an industrial environment.
+Carrying out tests with due care and in accordance with the guidelines is essential to ensure high quality and the safety of machines and systems in an industrial environment.

 SAT (Site Acceptance Test): Safety and Efficiency

 SAT is the final testing of a machine or system at the customer’s installation site.
-It is intended to confirm that the equipment has been correctly installed, configured, and is ready for operation.
+Its purpose is to confirm that the equipment has been properly installed, configured, and is ready for operation.

-FAT is performed at the manufacturer’s facility before delivery, while SAT is carried out after delivery and installation at the customer’s site.
-The difference therefore concerns the location and timing of the tests.
+FAT is carried out at the manufacturer’s facility before delivery, while SAT is performed after delivery and installation at the customer’s site.
+The difference therefore lies in the location and timing of the tests.

-Typically, this includes planning (objectives, acceptance criteria, documentation), preparation (installation, configuration, preliminary tests), test execution, and documenting the results.
-The process ends with acceptance, or with corrective actions and a re-test.
+It typically includes planning (objectives, acceptance criteria, documentation), preparation (installation, configuration, preliminary testing), test execution, and documenting the results.
+The process concludes with either acceptance or corrective actions followed by a repeat test.

-SAT typically includes performance, functionality, operability, and safety tests.
+SAT typically covers performance, functionality, operability, and safety tests.
 The results are documented and assessed for compliance with the customer’s requirements.

-The SAT can support confirmation of compliance, including with the Machinery Directive 2006/42/EC and the Machinery Regulation 2023/1230.
-In practice, compliance with harmonized standards is also verified, along with risk assessment in accordance with EN ISO 12100:2012 and CE marking.
+SAT can support verification of compliance with, among others, the Machinery Directive 2006/42/EC and the Machinery Regulation 2023/1230.
+In practice, it also verifies compliance with harmonised standards, risk assessment in accordance with EN ISO 12100, and CE marking.